minh1505/debug-this-if-you-can/it-worked-on-my-machine/README.md

 This is my ongoing, unapologetically opinionated collection of:

-- 📝 **Things I’ve learned** through practice, error messages, Stack Overflow rabbit holes, and hard-won victories.
+- 📝 **Things I have learned**: through practice, error messages, Stack Overflow rabbit holes, and hard-won victories.
-- 💬 **Opinions** based on real-world experience — no theory without keyboard bruises.
+- 💬 **Opinions**: based on real-world experience, no theory without keyboard bruises.
-- 🤯 **Ideas** — some thoughtful, some bizarre, all worth exploring (at least once).
+- 🤯 **Ideas**: some thoughtful, some bizarre, all worth exploring (at least once).

 I use this space to:
-- Reflect on coding habits and lessons
+- Reflect on coding habits and lessons.
-- Write mini-essays or dev logs
+- Write mini-essays or dev logs.
-- Brain-dump potential project or feature ideas
+- Brain-dump potential project or feature ideas.
-- Track my evolution as a developer
+- Track my evolution as a developer.

 ## ✍️ Why the name?

 Because half of the stuff here probably:
-- Was fixed by a desperate `printf("why\n");`, or `cout << "What is happening?";` followed by a matcha (with milk or not, better with almond flavor)
+- Was fixed by a desperate `printf("why\n");`, or `cout << "What is happening?";` followed by a matcha (with milk or not, better with almond flavor).
-- Broke right after I committed it
+- Broke right after I committed it.
-- Only worked after a magical incantation and matcha
+- Only worked after a magical incantation and matcha.

 ...but hey, it worked **on my machine**. 😎

-## 📚 Topics I’ll Cover
+## 📚 Topics I will Cover

-- Dev logs and "a-ha!" moments
+- Dev logs and "a-ha!" moments.
-- Opinions on tools, languages, practices
+- Opinions on tools, languages, practices.
-- Theories and patterns I’m testing in real projects
+- Theories and patterns I’m testing in real projects.
-- Sketchy but possibly brilliant ideas
+- Sketchy but possibly brilliant ideas.
-- Mistakes I’ve made (and learned from)
+- Mistakes I’ve made (and learned from).
-- Bonus: The occasional meme reference
+- Bonus: The occasional meme reference.

 ## ⚠️ Disclaimer